 - These loans typically do not require a hard credit pull that can affect your credit score.

-- You can receive your tax refund in minutes, depending on the program terms set by the lender.
+- You can receive a loan against your tax refund in minutes, depending on the program terms set by the lender.

 - Some lenders charge fees and interest.